-Dachshunds can often naturally swim, and they can be taught to swim.
-But just because Dachshunds can swim doesn't mean they like to.
+Do Dachshunds swim is a commonly asked question and they answer is they can both often naturally swim, and they can be taught to swim.

 Dachshunds generally are the type of dog that will run into the water to start swimming.
+But just because Dachshunds can swim doesn’t mean they like to.

 Some dachshunds do not like the water and some dachshunds love the water.

-Of my last 4 dachshunds, I had one male dachshund who absolutely loved the water.
+Of my last four dachshunds, I had one male dachshund who absolutely loved the water.
 He looked forward to his bath as well and would howl in excitement when it was his bath/shower time.

 Then the other male dachshund I had was leery about the water and at first, did not enjoy it.
 But after getting used to it he didn’t mind the bath/shower at all.
-In fact, he loved to get wet when I had the sprinkler going in the yard and would run through it snapping at the water.

 So if you have a dachshund that is at first reluctant to go into the water, they may be taught to like the water.